pola-rs/polars/docs/user-guide/concepts/expressions.md

 - automatic query optimization on each expression
 - automatic parallelization of expressions on many columns

-Polars expressions are a mapping from a series to a series (or mathematically `Fn(Series) -> Series`).
-As expressions have a `Series` as an input and a `Series` as an output then it is straightforward to do a sequence of expressions (similar to method chaining in pandas).
+Polars expressions are a mapping from a dataframe to a series (or mathematically `Fn(DataFrame) -> Series`).
+As expressions have a `Series` as output then it is straightforward to do a sequence of expressions (similar to method chaining in pandas) which just keep transforming the output `Series` from the previous step.

+If this seems abstract and confusing - don't worry!
+People quickly develop an intuition for expressions just by looking at a few examples.
+We'll do that next!

 ## Examples